asyade/mc-map-export-bot/README.md

 Cort2Bot is a MINECRAFT bot that dump the game world.

 # Operation
-The bot emulate the minecraft client and move around a predefined zone, saving all chunks on the road.
+The bot emulate a minecraft client and move around a predefined zone, saving all chunks on the road.
+> Server must accept flying, as most anarchy server do

 # Prerequisites
 - A minecraft account